mvantellingen/python-zeep/docs/client.rst

 The :class:`Client` is the main interface for interacting with a SOAP server.
-It provides a ``service`` attribute which references the default binding of the client (via a ServiceProxy object).
+It provides a ``service`` attribute which references the default binding of the client (via a :class:`ServiceProxy` object).
 The default binding can be specified when initating the client by passing the ``service_name`` and ``port_name``.
 Otherwise the first service and first port within that service are used as the default.